deepkit/deepkit-framework/website/src/pages/documentation/broker.md

 The client uses an adapter pattern to support different backends.
 You can use the same code with different backends, or even use multiple backends at the same time.

+Currently, there are 3 adapters available.
+One is the default `BrokerDeepkitAdapter` which communicates with the Deepkit Broker server and comes with Deepkit Broker out of the box (including the server).
+The second is `BrokerRedisAdapter` in [@deepkit/broker-redis](./package/broker-redis) which communicates with a Redis server.
+The third is `BrokerMemoryAdapter` which is an in-memory adapter for testing purposes.

 ## Installation

 Deepkit Broker is installed and activated per default when [Deepkit Framework](./framework.md) is used.
 Otherwise, you can install it via: